-Custom Smart Ring Monitoring Solution [Active Development]
+Custom Smart Ring Monitoring Solution [In Development]

 The Oura Ring, the Ultrahuman Ring and other smart rings have an attractive form factor in terms of comfort and lack of intrusion into daily life.
 Furthermore, without having a display screen, smart ring battery life is typically longer than current smartwatches on the market despite having a smaller battery, usually lasting about 3 to 4 days versus less than 2 days for most smartwatches.
 However, existing smart rings currently do not provide enough raw or continuous data access to 3rd party developers, or reliable syncing in order to be used for cryonics monitoring.